 —Walter Benjamin, Berlin Childhood

-Ray Johnson has been called a mystery artist, outsider and visionary.
-He’s one of the earliest progenitors of pop art, performance, installation and happenings, and was the founder of correspondence art, phone art, Moticos and nothings.
-Ray’s body of work has had a growing interest and fascination since his untimely timed suicide, on January, Friday the 13th, 1995.
+Ray Johnson has been called a mystery, an artists’ artist and visionary artist.
+As one of the earliest progenitors of pop art, performance, installation and happenings, he was also the founder of correspondence art, phone art, Moticos and performance nothings.
+Ray’s body of work has had a growing public interest and fascination since his untimely yet timed suicide, on January, Friday the 13th, 1995.

-Born in Detroit on October 16th, 1927, Johnson attended Cass Tech High, where his caricatures of Hollywood starlets were a popular sensation.
-These early drawings were the beginnings of Johnson’s “fan-club” satire riffs on a celebrity obsessed world — a subject that would hold solid throughout his life.
-Johnson’s best friend in high school Arthur Secunda, saved his juvenilia from the trash (and in personnel letters),and each one clearly show how caricature, pop-culture and a flippant line, had penetrated his art.
+Born in Detroit on October 16th, 1927, Johnson attended Cass Tech High, where his caricatures of Hollywood starlets were popular among his classmates.
+These early drawings were the beginnings of Johnson’s “fan-club” satire riffs on a celebrity obsessed world — a subject that he would hold steady throughout his life.
+Johnson’s best friend in high school Arthur Secunda, saved his juvenilia from the trash (and in personnel letters)and each one displays how caricature, pop-culture, humor and a creatively drawn line had penetrated his art.

 By combining his classmates and teachers with pop culture heroes like Betty Grable, “spy dancer” Mata Hari and the famous stripper Gypsy Rose Lee, the young Ray elevates his own middle-class life through the power of exotic imagination.–Sabastian Matthews, Messages in a Bottle: Notes of an Unlikely Curator

-Often referred to as the most famous unknown artist in New York, in death, Johnson achieved a kind of fan-club immortality of own.
-His highly personal art-from, was transformed into miniaturized mass communication.
-Using everyday letters, books and simplified performances, Johnson opened the borderline between his network of friends and the world, especially between what is human, humble, small and overlooked.
-He used alternatives to traditional exhibition —to escape and subvert the gallery system and create a thoughtful sometimes humorous art experience, in-the-present, open-ended and free— a style and system similar to ’60s free-form radio, stand up comedy and jazz.
-Although he embraced a humble process (mail-art, sidewalk displays, collage) Johnson manipulated, improvised and often performed his work like a great jazz artist riffing on universal themes, vocalizing and wailing on modern culture.
+Often referred to as the most famous unknown artist in New York, in death, Johnson achieved a kind of fan-club immortality of his own.
+His highly personal art-from was transformed into miniaturized mass communication.
+From everyday letters, books and simplified performances, Johnson opened the borderline between his network of friends and the world, especially between what is human, humble, small and overlooked.
+He used alternatives to traditional exhibition —to escape and subvert the gallery system and create a thoughtful offbeat art experience, in-the-present, open-ended and free— a style and system similar to radio as theater, stand up comedy and jazz improvisation.
+Although he embraced a humble process (mail-art, sidewalk displays, collage) Johnson manipulated, recycled and often performed his work like a jazz artist riffing on themes commonly found in modern culture.

 He meant his death by drowning as a mailing event.
 When he sent works of art through the mail to people as gifts, he was describing what he thought were the correct relations among people… An envelope from Ray was like a haiku, a moment of immediacy and indeterminancy, a particularly vivid moment outside the economy, outside the machinery of our culture.
 It was free. –Bill Wilson, Dear Friends of Ray, and Audiences of One

-Johnson’s work was a parallel world, often compared to the internet and social media.
-He re-imagined art as gift communication, a part of daily life—and a constant engagement that links the past, present and future into interchangeable symbols; fateful accidents, magic reversals and poetry.
-His books and letters were simple but intricate puzzles, jokes and riffs, self-contained anti-museums; missives that questioned artistic purpose, collecting, collectors and especially the use of art, stretching it’s boundaries into poetry.
-Each piece was an offering made for its receiver, often giving specific instructions, with a response or action to follow.
+Johnson’s work was a parallel world that has been often compared to the internet and social media.
+He re-imagined art as a quick gift communication, a part of daily life—and a constant engagement that links the past, present and future into interchangeable symbols; fateful accidents, magic reversals and poetry.
+His books and letters were simple but intricate puzzles, jokes and riffs, self-contained miniature anti-museums; missives that questioned artistic purpose, collecting, collectors and especially the use of art, stretching it’s boundaries into poetry.
+Each piece was an offering commonly made for its receiver, often giving specific instructions with a response or action to follow.

 I happen in my work to use words.
 And perhaps it’s all incorrect that these be looked at in terms of painting or creativity or beauty or whatever.
 It might very well just be useful objects like an automobile or a chair.
 And these happen to be things hanging on the wall.
 And what I wish — well, it would have to be a great interest — would be to try to present what goes into the making of [it.]
 I never used to believe in a work of art being bought.